younata/coz-e/src/build_log/chapter_4.md

 My second attempt was much more successful.
 I didn't bother with the router at all, and cut the fiberglass with an oscillating tool.
 I used a belt sander for final shaping, and it came out quite well.

 At this point, the forward and upper landing gear bulkheads should only be glassed with 2 layers of BID and a layer of UNI (horizontally).
 Later in Chapter 6, the forward and upper landing gear bulkheads will be joined together with some additional reinforcement layups.
 In my first version of the upper landing gear bulkhead, I made the mistake of adding the reinforcement layups while building the initial part.
 That and other mistakes (not applying the horizontal layer of UNI to the vertical sides of the part, the 45° edges delaminated from the foam during cure) led me to conclude that I should redo the upper landing gear bulkhead.
-Don't make the same mistake I did, double check your fiberglass.
+Don't make the same mistake I did, double check the layups you'll be doing before doing them.

 However, my lower landing gear bulkhead was built with the 3 layers as described in the plans.
 Unfortunately, I rejected this part after curing both sides because I accidentally used the wrong kind of fiberglass.

+The next forward landing gear bulkhead I made had what looked like too many air bubbles over the hardpoints.
+After trying to sand off enough fiberglass to repair that mistake, I realized it would be faster to just cut off the hardpoints and re-use them with a new foam core.
+Which is exactly what I did.

 ---